 Once you've been on the studio tour, you'll never think of a movie or television program in quite the same way again.

 We rate the Warner Bros.
 Studio Tour 4 stars out of 5.
 It's an authentic tour of a working studio unfettered by special effects, and the museum is excellent.

-Tours are available on weekdays year round (when you'll find more things going on) and weekends during summer vacation time.
-Check their current schedule.
-Not required but highly recommended.
-Open spaces are sold on first-come, first-served basis.
-Admission fee charged (expensive) and parking is extra.
-The basic tour lasts a little more than two hours, expanded tour options last longer.
+Tours are available on weekdays year-round (when you'll find more things going on) and weekends during summer vacation time.
+Check the current schedule before you go (not required but highly recommended).
+Open spaces are sold on a first-come, first served basis.
+There is an admission fee charged (expensive) and parking is extra.
+The basic tour lasts a little more than two hours, the expanded tour options last longer.
 Any time is a great time to visit.

 3400 Riverside Drive